helipilot50/orientdb-recommendation/README.md

 ![Result](screenshot.png)

 Note: I'm using Crome as my browser with an Extension that formats JSON documents nicely.
-You can find it [here](https://github.com/callumlocke/json-formatter)
+You can find the Extention [here](https://github.com/callumlocke/json-formatter)

 ##Code discussion